yunkunrao/tendermint.com/content/blog/introducing-basecoin-testnets.md

 basecli-hermes tx send --name=mykey --amount=5bumblebee --to=mercury/0x$ME2 --sequence=2
 ```

-Sending coins to an account on a different chain is a simple as just prefixing the address with the chain ID!
+Sending coins to an account on a different chain is simple as just prefixing the address with the chain ID!

 Now check your balance on `mercury`: